What is a Construction Phase Plan?

 - Details of the principal contractor (basically, the one in charge)

-- Your chosen communication channels for keeping everyone updated on site
+- Your chosen communication channels for keeping everyone updated on the site

 - Management structure and responsibilities